dietmarkuehl/P3552-task/lazy.md

 # Caveats

 The use of coroutines introduces some issues which are entirely independent of how specific coroutines are defined.
-Some these were brought up on prior discussions but they aren't anything which can be solved as part of any particular coroutine implementation.
-In
+Some of these were brought up on prior discussions but they aren't anything which can be solved as part of any particular coroutine implementation.
-particular:
+In particular:

-1. As `co_await`ing the result of an operation (or `co_yield`ing a a value) may suspend a coroutine, there is a potential to introduce problems when resources which meant to be held temporarily are held when suspending.
+1. As `co_await`ing the result of an operation (or `co_yield`ing a value) may suspend a coroutine, there is a potential to introduce problems when resources which are meant to be held temporarily are held when suspending.
 For example, holding a lock to a mutex while suspending a coroutine can result in a different thread trying to release the lock when the coroutine is resumed (scheduler affinity will move the resumed coroutine to the same scheduler but not to the same thread).
 2. Destroying a coroutine is only safe when it is suspended.
-For task implementation that means that it shall only call a completion handler once the coroutine is suspended.
+For the task implementation that means that it shall only call a completion handler once the coroutine is suspended.
 That part is under the control of the coroutine implementation.
-However, there is no way to guard against users explicitly destroying a coroutine from within its implementation or from another thread: that's akin to destroying an object while it being used.
+However, there is no way to guard against users explicitly destroying a coroutine from within its implementation or from another thread while it is not suspended: that's akin to destroying an object while it being used.
-3. Debugging asynchronous code doesn't work with the normal approaches: there is generally not suitable stack as work gets resumed from some run loop which doesn't tell what set up the original work.
+3. Debugging asynchronous code doesn't work with the normal approaches: there is generally no suitable stack as work gets resumed from some run loop which doesn't tell what set up the original work.
     To improve on this situation, _async stack traces_ linking different pieces of outstanding work together can help.
 At